-- Arrange activities, events, and support networks that are specifically designed for commters
+- Arrange activities, events, and support networks that are specifically designed for commuters

-- Give you a quiet, comfortable, safe space for you to eat, study, hang out, and do homework in our Commuter Lounge (Student Union, First Floor)
+- Give you a quiet, comfortable, safe space for you to eat, study, hang out, and do homework in our Commuter Lounge (Student Union at Hubbard Hall, Room 1210)

-- Offer you amenities such as a fridge, microwave, copier/printer, coffee machine, computers to work on, and more!
+- Offer you amenities such as a fridge, microwave, computers to work on, and more!

 Are you struggling to pay for school, child care, or you or your family's specific needs?
 Are you having a hard time in any of your classes?
 Have you been able to balance your life responsibilities with school?
 What is keeping you from achieving your goals?
 Please contact us and let us help you!
 We are here for you!